Every human being needs some rest after the day’s activities.

 The owl monkey is one of the animals that sleep a lot.

-The owl monkey has the look of an owl, with a rounded head and exceptionally substantial brown eyes.
+The owl monkey looks like an owl, with a rounded head and exceptionally substantial brown eyes.

 It is a true nocturnal primate.
 They have an odd manner of attracting a mate: Owl monkeys cannot make a mating call since it will draw attention to where they hid.